DataMa-Solutions/docs/prep/Structure.md

 ---
-title: Introduction to Prep
+title: Structure of Prep
-description: Get it started with DataMa Prep solution
+description: Get it started with DataMa Prep solution's structure
 layout: page
 ---

-**DataMa PREP is a data analysis tool that allows you to prepare your dataset and enrich your flow before analyzing it.**
+**DataMa PREP is a data aggregation tool that allows you to prepare your dataset and enrich your flow before analyzing it.**

 After you have logged in, you will find this home page: